Sandipan103/HiChat/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit pull requests to contribute to the development of hiChat.
+Feel free to fork the repository and submit pull requests to contribute to the development of HiChat.

 ## License